 The acceptance criteria for these validations are formulated in terms of requirements on properties such as distal range, gamma criteria and field size factors.
-The overall accuracy is acceptable; however, some dose engine algorithm limitations have been identified and are described in Proton PBS dose computation warnings on page 60.
-The acceptance criteria and dose engine algorithm limitations are found in section Dose engine accuracy and limitations in the RSL-D-RS-10B-REF, RayStation 10B Reference Manual.
+The overall accuracy is acceptable; however, some dose engine algorithm limitations have been identified and are described in Proton PBS dose computation warnings on page 57.
+The acceptance criteria and dose engine algorithm limitations are found in section Dose engine accuracy and limitations in the RSL-D-RS-10A-REF, RayStation 10A Reference Manual.

-2.9.7 Accuracy for the carbon pencil beam dose engine for Pencil Beam Scanning

-The carbon pencil beam dose engine (used for light ions, i.e. carbon and helium) in RayStation 10B has been validated against a substantial set of measurements in water for open beam setups, as well as for setups that use a range shifter.
+2.9.6 Accuracy for the carbon pencil beam dose engine for Pencil Beam Scanning well as for setups that use a range shifter.
 Measurements with a carbon ion beam were taken at CNAO (Centro Nazionale di Adroterapia Oncologica, Pavia, Italy), and measurements with a helium ion beam were taken at HIT (Heidelberger Ion Beam Therapy Center, Heidelberg, Germany).